VzBoT3D/docs/docs/vz235_mellow/electronics/Printer Config.md

 ![Serial](../../assets/images/manual/vz235_printed/electronics/Printer_config/Serial.PNG)

+## Probes
+Now setup the Probe that you'll be running according to their documentation.
+If you're not running a probe continue to the next step.

 ## Motor Movements

 Next up we're gonna check if the motors move and if they move to the correct side.